kubosho/wezterm-sessions/README.md

   load, regardless of the current workspace name.
 - **Delete Session State** Allows selecting which saved session to delete, regardless of the current workspace name.
+- **Edit Session State** Allows selecting which saved session to edit, the json file is opened in the `$EDITOR` environment variable, or `nvim` if not set.

+Edit a state can be useful if you find that the foreground processes of the session are not restored correctly.
+In such cases you can manually set the `tty` string in the state file.

 ## Installation